sanjalupic/PROJECTS/README.md

 # PROJECTS

-Projects was made following instructions in "udemy" course.
+Projects were made following instructions in "udemy" course.